bgcasey/code_standards/README.md

 ---
 ## 4. Project Directory Structure

-It's recommended that data, code, and output files are contained and organized using the following project directory structure:
+Data, code, and output files should be organized within a well-structured directory.
+For example:

 | **Item**                 | **Description**                   |
 | ------------------------ | --------------------------------- |